od3zza/paintthetown/README.md

 # PainttheTown

 **PainttheTown** is a p5.js audio react and visual experience by **[od3zza](https://github.com/od3zza)**.
-This experiment uses mc and camera to generate particules and lines reactions, creating an continous digital art.
+This experiment uses mic and camera to generate particules and lines reactions, creating an continous digital art.